 Less waste = less cost overall

 Increased Returns on Investments

 I've been highlighting these opportunities for several years, working in the past with Canada Mining Innovation Council (CMIC) under their Zero Waste Initiative, and now with the CIM Environmental & Social Responsibility Society (ESRS), to increase interest on this front.

-On February 8th, ESRS will host a webinar focused on this topic and other ways to increase the value derived from mining developments - I presented on this topic at CIM 2017, so this will be an extended version of that talk combined with a few new thoughts and collaboration opportunities noted below.
-If you are interested, you are more than welcome to register and attend this free session...
+In February 2018, ESRS hosted a webinar focused on this topic and other ways to increase the value derived from mining developments - I presented on this topic at CIM 2017, so this was an extended version of that talk combined with a few new thoughts and collaboration opportunities noted below.
+If you are interested, you are more than welcome to review this recorded webinar...

-At the CIM 2018 Conference, the overall theme will be "Thinking Differently" - something I can 100% buy into!
-Our ESRS lineup will include a full session on the topic of waste reprocessing, and I am pleased that a national collaboration project is also being initiated on this theme under Canada's new Clean Growth strategy.
+At the CIM 2018 Conference, the overall theme was be "Thinking Differently" - something I 100% buy into!
+Our ESRS lineup included a full session on the topic of waste reprocessing, and I am pleased that a national collaboration project called “Value from Waste” has also been initiated under Canada's new Clean Growth strategy.

-I plan to be a part of this network to help it advance, will you join us?
+You can become a part of this network to help it advance - will you join us?